 Data Centre Construction Projects in the UK

-The 600MW London Data Centre Campus located on East London’s green belt in Havering, is due to start June of 2025.
+The 600MW London Data Centre Campus located on East London’s green belt in Havering, is due to start June of 2026.
 This £1.7bn project faced opposition from environmentalists and the local council due to the development on the green belt.
+No planning application has been submitted as of yet.

 The client of the project, Digital Reef, has announced that it will be a ‘zero carbon facility’ which will see a large 300-acre ‘ecology park’ built at the site for local resident use.
 Digital Reef has promised on-site renewable power generation and battery capacity to balance the grid.
 Search Project ID 12673017 on the Barbour ABI platform for more information and updates.